 Let me clear this up immediately, I am not anti-player empowerment.
 I actually love it.
 It brings me a lot of joy to think about one of these star players walking into an owner’s office and telling them what’s what.
 And it brings me even more joy when I think about the owner having to oblige even if they don’t want to.
 Any personal opposition I have towards it is purely selfish.
 But while there are some positive effects on the surface, the good definitely comes at a cost.

 Now let me explain how this ties into LeBron James.
 LeBron is the architect of player movement as we know it today.
 I know that it’s been used as a demerit in regards to his career but that’s another discussion for another day.
 Today we’re going to examine how LeBron disrupted the system and the parallels between his actions and Colvin’s.
 Let’s look at the birth of the ideas.
 Major Colvin was forced to go to drastic lengths to get results because he was watching district commanders get fired on the spot for not producing the desired results.
 Similarly, LeBron was facing mounting pressure to win a championship and live up to the “Chosen One” billing.
 Colvin created Hamsterdam.
 LeBron created a superteam.
 But this wasn’t the normal way a team comes together.
 Three franchise guys teaming up in their prime was unheard of.
 Colvin’s move drew the ire of some of the men under his command.
-LeBron’s move drew the ire of fans, team executives and players alike.
-But one thing that cannot be argued are the results.
+LeBron’s move drew the ire of fans, team executives, and players alike.
+But one thing that cannot be argued is the results.

 Both endeavors got off to rocky starts.
 It took Colvin’s idea some time to catch on but when it did, it worked exactly as he envisioned.
 LeBron ran into some hiccups his first year in Miami but eventually was able to punch through the wall.
 When both of these ventures were good, they were great.
 Colvin was able to roll up to his bosses with his chest out boasting a 14% decrease in the crime rate and LeBron was able to hoist the Larry O’ Brien trophy.
 People questioned the ideology behind both moves but the results ultimately spoke for themselves.